MyTurn-OpenSource/pyturn/README.md

 - To start a new discussion: -

+1. Enter your name after "Your name" and then press "Join".

-1. The Group initialization fields appear if no groups are active, or if "(Create new group)" is selected at the "Join" screen.
+2. The Group initialization fields appear if "(Create new group)" is selected at the "Join" screen.

-2. Enter the name of your new discussion after "Group name."
+3. Enter the name of your new discussion after "Group name."

-3. Enter a number after "Total (min)", which will be the maximum time for discussion, in minutes.
+4. Enter a number after "Total (min)", which will be the maximum time for discussion, in minutes.

-4. Enter a number after "Turn (sec)", which will be the minimum time a person can speak without any possibility of interruption, in seconds.
+5. Enter a number after "Turn (sec)", which will be the minimum time a person can speak without any possibility of interruption, in seconds.

-5. Press "Submit."
+6. Press "Submit."

-6. Enter your name after "Your name" and then press "Join".
+7. You will be back at the Join form.
+If all looks correct, press "Join".

-7. The Discussion Page will appear.
+8. The Discussion Page will appear.
 Press "My Turn" when you wish to speak.
 Hold the Button until you finish speaking.
 It is like a "Push-to-Talk" button, but one that is not active until you get a beep.

 - If the Group already exists: -

 1. Select the name of your discussion by pressing the downward pointing triangle after "Group".
 A list will appear.
-Select the Group name and press “Done".
+Click the one you want to join.

 2. Enter your name after "Your name" and then Press "Join".